Criminal law of Singapore: Court process

 The Attorney-General of Singapore is also the public prosecutor.
 Deputy public prosecutors and Attorney-General Chambers staff act for the attorney-general.
 As the public prosecutor, the Attorney-General has prosecutorial discretion and may initiate, conduct or cease any criminal proceeding.
 The prosecution typically bears the burden of proof and is required to prove its case beyond a reasonable doubt.

 In general, an accused person is usually first charged with a higher offence than what may be established on the facts of the case.
-The accused may plead guilty or claim trial at the first mention in the state courts.
+The accused may plea guilty or claim trial at the first mention in the state courts.
 Defence counsel for the accused can also make written representations without prejudice legally to the prosecuting authority, whereupon the prosecution may consent to amend the charge with a lesser relevant offence, a process known as the plea bargain.

 Testifying witnesses are not required to be given an oath or otherwise instructed to tell the truth.
 Instead, the Oaths and Declarations Act "gives the judge the prerogative whether to caution a witness ["to speak the truth"] or not."

 Criminal jurisprudence

 Actus reus

 Establishing actus reus in Singaporean criminal jurisprudence follows English precedent such as R v Miller and R v Instan.
+Actus reus must correspond with mens rea for an offence to be made out.
+A single mens rea may correspond with a series of separate acts that form part of the actus reus of an offence, such as when a person an accused stabs a victim and leaves him for dead but where the victim dies of exposure.

+Abetment

+Three forms of abetment are recognised in Singapore law: instigation, conspiracy, and aiding.
+Instigation requires the support or encouragement of a crime.
+Where an individual intentionally does not interfere with another's offence, and such omission breaches a legal obligation, their omission may be regarded as abetment by aiding.

+Where an individual forces another to commit a crime, and is the essential cause of the actus reus, then that individual does not merely abet the crime but can be regarded as committing the actus reus himself.

+Attempts

+Attempting to commit a crime, but failing to do so, is an offence.
+The test for determining whether an act is a criminal attempt comprises two parts.
+First, the accused must have had the intention to commit a crime.
+Second, the accused must have acted in a way that furthers his intention to commit the crime.